 ** subject to sufficient numbers.

-Students who successfully complete the Physics Foundation Unit and who have satisfied one of the following - pass in MTM415117 (TCE Mathematics Methods) or KMA003 (Mathematics Foundation Unit) - will be eligible for enrolment in first year Physics units at the University of Tasmania.
-In addition, students who successfully complete the unit will qualify for entry into any other units or degree programs which have PHY415115 (TCE Physics) or equivalent as a prerequisite.
-Places are limited, so it's a first in, first accepted policy.
+This subject aims to provide students with an understanding of basic physical concepts in classical mechanics.
+Understanding of motion, force, energy and momentum is instrumental study of other key areas of physics, such as: mechanics, electric and magnetic fields, waves, atoms and nuclei.
+This course also aids students in analysing and synthesising information, problem solving and scientific experimentation.
+Students who successfully complete the Physics Foundation Unit and who have satisfied one of the following successful completion of one of the following (or their equivalent): Maths Methods (MTM315114), Maths Specialised (MTS415114) or Maths Foundation Unit (KMA003) will be eligible for enrolment in first year Physics units at the University of Tasmania.
+In addition, students who successfully complete the unit will qualify for entry into any other units or degree programs which have Physics (PHY415115) or equivalent as a prerequisite.

 |Unit name||Physics Foundation Unit|